jojogamerCt/meow/README.md

    ```
 To run just double click on `run_account_example.bat`  file

-Want to add another account?
+Do you want to add another account?

 Create another `run_account_example_2.bat`  file